 When an insurance company denies a claim in Bucks County, where 4.6% unemployment already strains families earning a median of $107,826, the last thing anyone needs is a $14K+ legal bill.
 Arbitration puts policyholders on equal footing with insurance adjusters.

-In the fall of 1899, the peaceful farming community of Zionhill, Pennsylvania, was shaken by a tragic fire that consumed much of the Miller family’s barn and equipment.
-Jacob Miller, a 42-year-old farmer and lifelong resident of Zionhill (ZIP code 18981), had carefully insured his property with the Keystone Mutual Insurance Company just months earlier.
+In the fall of 1899, the peaceful farming community of Zionhill, Pennsylvania, was shaken by a tragic fire that consumed much of the Miller family’s barn and equipment. the claimant, a 42-year-old farmer and lifelong resident of Zionhill (ZIP code 18981), had carefully insured his property with the Keystone Mutual Insurance Company just months earlier.
 When disaster struck on September 14th, he expected his policy to cover the extensive damage—only to find himself embroiled in a fierce insurance arbitration battle that would last nearly a year.

 Jacob’s farm, a modest 120-acre plot passed down through generations, was vital not only to his livelihood but to the local community.
 The fire destroyed $3,200 worth of property, including a prized team of workhorses, a grain silo, and valuable farming tools.
 His insurance policy, purchased in March 1899, ensured coverage up to $3,500.
 Confident, Jacob submitted a claim of $3,200 shortly after the fire.